toinsson/scores/chico_buarque-apesar_de_voce/README.md

 ## Transcription

-Chords, fretboards and lyrics adapted from the "Arquivo de Música" Nº14 magazine.
+Chords and fretboards from the [this online guitar tutorial](https://www.youtube.com/watch?v=f1TcGd1G0Js).

-Melody transcribed from the 1978 recording, rhythm is approximate.
+Melody transcribed from the 1978 recording, rhythm is approximate, omitting claves.

 ## Typesetting